-There shall be no transmission or receiving antenna, or satellite dishes, in excess of 18" in diameter either installed or maintained within The Ridge at Hangman, except as expressly permitted by the Architectural Committee.
-Any Owner considering the use of such a device (other than small satellite dishes) should first discuss possible installation solutions with the Architectural Committee representative and indicate the location of such equipment on the submittal drawings before acquiring any necessary hardware.
-When permitted, such equipment must be screened from view from streets, other homesites, and public spaces.
+There shall be no transmission or receiving antenna, or satellite dishes, in excess of 22" in diameter either installed or maintained within The Ridge at Hangman, except as expressly permitted by the Architectural Committee.
+Any Owner considering the use of such a device (other than small satellite dishes) must first discuss possible installation solutions with the Architectural Committee representative and obtain written approval of the location of such equipment from the Architectural Committee before acquiring any necessary hardware.
+When possible, such equipment must be screened from view from streets, other homesites, and public spaces.